codio/knowledge/source/instructors/authoring/assessments/autograde-free-text.rst

     - **Plaintext + LaTeX** - Students enter plaintext with no markdown formatting but offers support for LaTeX commands.
 A preview window is available where students can see the rendered LaTeX output.
     - **Markdown + LaTeX** - Students enter markdown that also offers support for LaTex commands.
 A preview window is available where students can see the rendered markdown with LaTeX output.

-  - **Show Answer and Rationale to Students** - Toggle to enable if you want both the answer and the rationale for the answer to the student.
+  - **Show Answer and Rationale to Students** - Toggle to display the answer, and the rationale for the answer, to the student.
+This guidance information will be shown to students after they have submitted their answer and any time they view the assignment after marking it as completed.
   - **Answer and Rationale** - Enter guidance for the assessment.
-This is visible to the teacher when the project is opened in the course or when opening the student's project.
-This guidance information can also be shown to students after they have submitted their answer and when they reload the assignment after marking it as completed.
+This is always visible to the teacher when the project is opened in the course or when opening the student's project.

 5. Click **Metadata** in the left navigation pane and complete the following fields: